 The yearly budget for the Department of Higher Education and the community colleges, state universities and UMass system is determined by the process laid out below.
-Click on the buttons for details on the FY22 budget for Massachusetts public higher education.
-You can also learn more about the statewide FY21 budget.
+Click on the buttons for details on the FY24 budget for Massachusetts public higher education.
+You can also learn more about the statewide FY23 budget.

-March 16, 2021—Commissioner Santiago and other education leaders testify at the Joint Committee on Ways & Means hearing on the education components of Governor Baker’s budget request.
+March 13, 2023—Commissioner Ortega and other education leaders testify at the Joint Committee on Ways & Means hearing on the education components of Governor Healey’s budget request.

-Expected June 2021— House and Senate leadership assign members to a "Conference Committee" to negotiate the differences between the House and Senate bills.
+June 2023— House and Senate leadership assign members to a "Conference Committee" to negotiate the differences between the House and Senate bills.
 The conference committee report can only be approved or rejected; no additional amendments can be made.

 Once approved by both chambers of the Legislature, the Governor has ten days to review the Conference Committee budget.
 The Governor may approve or veto the entire budget, or may veto or reduce particular line items or sections, but may not add anything.
 Then, the House and Senate may vote to override the Governor's vetoes.
 Overrides require a two-thirds roll-call vote in each chamber.

 July 2023— The final budget, also known as the General Appropriations Act (GAA), goes into effect on July 1, 2023 when the 2024 Fiscal Year begins.